theiconic/php-ga-measurement-protocol/README.md

 // When you finish bulding the payload send a hit (such as an pageview or event)
 $analytics->sendPageview();
 ```
 The hit should have arrived to the GA property UA-26293728-11.
 You can verify this in your Real Time dashboard.
+Take notice, if you need GA reports to tie this event with previous user actions you must get and set the ClientId to be same as the GA Cookie.
+Read ([here](https://developers.google.com/analytics/devguides/collection/analyticsjs/cookies-user-id#getting_the_client_id_from_the_cookie)).

 The library is 100% done, full documentation is a work in progress, but basically all parameters can be set the same way.